Why Eric Clapton’s ‘Behind the Sun’ Never Had a Chance

 Together, they provided the best moments on an album that actually found Clapton engaging again with his instrument for the first time in years – something he hinted at during his recent sideman work on Roger Waters' The Pros and Cons of Hitchhiking.

 Clapton's turn on "Tangled in Love," for example, is a vista-revealing wonder.
-He's by turns titanic (on the eight-minute "Same Old Blues") and raw ("Just Like a Prisoner," a desperate cry about his failing marriage to Pattie Boyd) as Behind the Sun actually turns into this unlikeliest of things: a showcase for some of the most complete soloing Clapton had done in ages.
+He's by turns titanic (on the eight-minute "Same Old Blues") and raw ("Just Like a Prisoner," a desperate cry about his failing marriage to Pattie Boyd) as Behind the Sun actually turns into this unlikeliest of things: a showcase for some of the most complete post-'70s soloing Clapton has done.

 "It was very character building for me, to have to face that," Clapton admitted in Crossroads.
 "And I am grateful for that situation.
 It lopped a lot off my ego, and gave me a taste of humility – which I may have been in great need of."

 Listen closely today, and the album – so frequently torn apart for its gimmicky '80s production – finds Clapton in the middle of a creative rebirth.
-The truth is, Clapton hadn't played this much, this forcefully, or this consistently on a studio record in forever.
+The truth is, Clapton hadn't played this much, this forcefully, or this consistently on a studio record in a very long while.

 "At the end of the day, people will say that Behind the Sun and [its 1986 successor] August are really Phil Collins records," Clapton later told Rolling Stone.
 "Fine, if that's all they can hear, they're not listening properly.
 I'm in there with as much as I got."